15 Popular Dog Breeds with Gorgeous, Curly Hair

 12. Bedlington terrier

 Are you ready for a Bedlington Terrier to bounce into your life?
 This sweet little terrier has a unique, pear-shaped head, a curved back, and a fluffy coat that makes him look as much like a lamb as a pup.
 Bedlington’s don’t shed, but they do need brushing several times a week to keep their fur from matting.
 Many owners like to keep them sheared so that their distinct form is more visible.
-These loyal pups want nothing more than to romp and play, especially with little kids.
+These loyal dogs want nothing more than to romp and play, especially with little kids.

 13. Bichon Frise